SacHomeless/ohana-docker/README.md

 Docker files to run SacSOS for development.

-Currently very basic.
-It runs ohana-api, but not yet ohana-client.

 Prerequisites: Docker.
 Docker now runs on Windows and Mac, though, as well as Linux.

 To use: